Sinodun/draft-dprive-bcp-op/draft-ietf-dprive-bcp-op.md

 such tracking are also likely to play a role in users selection of resolver.

-More recently the global legislative landscape with regard to personal data collection, retention, and pseudonymization has seen significant activity with differing requirements active in different jurisdictions.
-For example the user of a service and the service itself may be in jurisdictions with conflicting legislation.
+More recently the global legislative landscape with regard to personal data collection, retention, and pseudonymization has seen significant activity.
 It is an untested area that simply using a DNS resolution service constitutes consent from the user for the operator to process their query data.
 The impact of recent legislative changes on data pertaining to the users of both Internet Service Providers and DNS open resolvers is not fully understood at the